 A comprehensive IB jargon translation table, word-for-word scripts for parent information evenings, and a one-page handout template for IB schools.
 Covers PYP, MYP, and DP terminology in plain English.
 Designed for school leaders, admissions teams, and marketing coordinators.

 A parent sits in the school hall for the IB information evening.
-The head of the Primary Years Programme explains that 'transdisciplinary inquiry supports the development of the learner profile through structured lines of inquiry centred on a central idea.'
-The parent nods.
-They have no idea what any of that means.
-They go home and wonder whether they have made the right choice of school.
+The head of the Primary Years Programme says that 'transdisciplinary inquiry supports the development of the learner profile through structured lines of inquiry centred on a central idea.'
+The parent nods, but they do not know what this means.

-This happens in IB schools worldwide, every year, in every admissions season.
-The IB framework is coherent, rigorous, and genuinely different from national curriculum approaches.
-Its vocabulary, however, was not designed for parents who went through A-levels or traditional state schooling.
-When an admissions coordinator says 'ATL skills,' parents hear an acronym.
-When a Year 7 teacher writes 'criterion-referenced assessment' on a report card, parents reach for the dictionary.
-The problem is not intelligence; it is unfamiliarity.
+This happens in IB schools worldwide every year, in every admissions season.
+The IB framework is joined up, demanding, and genuinely different from national curriculum approaches.
+Yet its vocabulary was not written for parents who went through A-levels or traditional state schooling.

 This article gives you the tools to fix that.
-It provides a comprehensive translation table covering PYP, MYP, and DP terminology, word-for-word scripts for the questions parents ask most frequently, and a guide to the one-page handout that will transform your next information evening.
+It provides a comprehensive translation table covering PYP, MYP, and DP terminology, word-for-word scripts for the questions parents ask most frequently, and a guide to the one-page handout that will improve your next information evening.
 The International Baccalaureate framework deserves parents who understand it.
 Your job is to make that possible.

 Key Takeaways

-Translation, not simplification: The goal is not to water down IB concepts.
+2. Translation, not simplification: The goal is not to water down IB concepts.
 It is to give parents the accurate meaning in language they already understand.
 A parent who knows what 'ATL skills' actually means is better positioned to support their child than one who nods and hopes for the best.

-Scripts matter more than slides: Information evenings fail not because the content is wrong but because the delivery slips into jargon.
+3. Scripts matter more than slides: Information evenings fail not because the content is wrong but because the delivery slips into jargon.
 Word-for-word scripts give every member of your admissions team the same clear, consistent answers.

-One handout, taken home, does more than an hour of presentation: Parents absorb information at home, in conversation with a partner, over days.
+4. One handout, taken home, does more than an hour of presentation: Parents absorb information at home, in conversation with a partner, over days.
 A well-designed one-page summary continues working long after the information evening ends.

-The Thinking Framework principle applies here: Matching communication to your audience's prior knowledge is the Perspective operation in action.
+5. The Thinking Framework principle applies here: Matching communication to your audience's prior knowledge is the Perspective operation in action.
 Effective parent communication starts by asking: what does this parent already know, and what is the shortest bridge from there to understanding?

 Why Parents Do Not Understand (And It Is Not Their Fault)

-Most parents in IB schools attended traditional national curriculum schools.
-Their reference points are subjects, percentages, grades, and exams.
+Many parents in IB schools attended national curriculum schools, or learned through a different language, system or cultural tradition.
+Their reference points are subjects, percentages, grades and exams.
 They understand what it means to get 72% in a history test.
-They do not instinctively understand what it means to achieve a level 5 in Criterion B. This is not a failure of intelligence.
-It is a failure of translation on the school's part.
+They do not instinctively understand what it means to achieve a level 5 in Criterion B.

 The IB Translation Table